 Blooms of filamentous algae begin in clear water in shallow areas where sunlight can penetrate the water to reach the soil of the pond bottom.
 Algal cells join together in long stands resembling green hairs, which grow in fur-like clumps along the pond bottom and edges, breaking off and floating to the surface to form dense mats.
 Sudden die-offs of dense blooms of filamentous algae can create serious water quality problems, not to mention unattractive and odorous conditions as the dead algae decays.

 Control of pond algae begins with an identification of the type of algae causing the nuisance in the pond.
 This identification can usually be made through the WVU Extension Service or through the West Virginia Division of Natural Resources.
 To collect a sample of microscopic or filamentous algae for identification, use a jar with a lid that seals tightly to collect a sample of the algae and some of the pond water.
 This sample should be refrigerated until delivered to an office for identification.
-If the alga is a submerged attached-erect species, the pond owner should wrap several branches of the alga or aquatic plant in a wet paper towel and seal the sample in a sealable plastic bag.
-This sample should also be refrigerated until delivered to an office for identification.

 There are a variety of options for controlling pond algae once it is identified.
 Algae growth is stimulated by light penetration in water and the availability of nutrients needed for plant growth, such as carbon, nitrogen and phosphorus.
 Light penetration to the soil of the pond bottom occurs in the shallow areas.
 These shallow areas are where growth of pond algae and weeds typically starts.
 Carbon and nitrogen are generally abundant nutrients in ponds.
 The lack of available phosphorus is usually a factor that keeps algae blooms at bay.
 Ponds that receive loads of nutrients, especially phosphorus, tend to experience chronic problems with algal blooms.